jurgen-kluft/cjobs/docs/design.md

 Three parts:

-1. *AddJob* : No synchronization necessary, job is added to a vector.
+1. *AddJob* : No synchronization necessary, job is added to an array.
-2. *Submit* : Mutex synchonization, each worker threads add the JobList to their own local ringer buffer list of JobLists.
+2. *Submit* : Mutex synchonization, each worker threads add the `JobsList` to their own local ringer buffer of `JobsList`s.
 3. *Wait*   : Signal synchonization (delegated to OS).
 Let the Worker threads complete.

 ### How a "Worker" works

 Workers are infinite loops.
 Each iteration the loop check if more JobList have been added to the ring buffer and if so copies the reference to the local stack.

-Local stack : The thread stack is used to store JobLists addresses as an anti-stalling mechanism.
-If a thread fails to "lock" a JobList, it falls in RUN_STALLED mode.
-This stall can be recovered from by navigating the local stack JobLists list in order to find an other jobList to visit.
-This way, "Yielding" is avoided.
+Local stack : The thread stack is used to store `JobsList`s addresses as an anti-stalling mechanism.
+If a thread fails to "lock" a `JobsList`, it falls into state `STATE_STALLED`.
+This stall can be recovered from by navigating the local stack `JobsList`s list in order to find an other jobList to visit.
+This way, *Yielding* is avoided.

 The interesting part is that everything is is done with no Mutexes mechanisms: Only atomic operations are used.

 Note: Avoiding Mutexes is pushed far: Sometimes they are not used even though they should have been for "correctness".
 Example: The copy from heap to stack uses lastJobList and firstJobList with no mutex.
-This means that the copy can omit a JobList added concurrently on the ring buffer.
+This means that the copy can omit a `JobsList` added concurrently on the ring buffer.
 It is wrong but it is OK: The worker will just stall and wait for a signal when the ring buffer operation is completed.